Program Review at UNC-Chapel Hill

 Program Review provides answers to the following kinds of questions:

-- Is the program advancing the state of the discipline or profession?
+- How well is the program advancing the state of the discipline or profession?

-- Does the program meet the institution's goals?
+- To what extent does the program meet the institution’s goals?

-- Does it respond to the profession’s needs?
+- How well does it respond to the profession’s needs?

-- How is the program assessed by experts in the field?
+- How is it assessed by experts in the field?

 For more information, please visit the links above.